 Even if you are taking action which effectively resolves a problem that you are experiencing with an employee locally, you may find it useful to consider what could happen if your employee left you and began to work elsewhere, with people who did not know about the problems you had experienced.
-Would the public be in danger?
-Could they practise lawfully, safely and effectively?
+Would the public be at risk?
+Could the registrant practise lawfully, safely and effectively?
 There is also information on page 12 about 'Insight and understanding' which is relevant to questions like these.

 There are some matters which are relevant to the relationship between an employer and employee which are not relevant to us.
-Examples of these sorts of issues could include: timekeeping or negotiations over pay and conditions.
+Examples of these sorts of issues could include timekeeping, or negotiations over pay and conditions.

-If the issue that you are resolving concerns the registrant's ability to meet our standards, and despite taking steps to resolve the issue locally, the health professional is still practising in a way that does not meet our standards, then it is important that we are informed.
+If the issue that you are concerned with is related to the registrant's ability to meet our standards, and despite taking steps to resolve the issue locally, the health professional is still practising in a way that does not meet our standards, then it is important that we are informed.